riversdark/riversdark.github.io/content/post/pest.md

 DeviceArray(6872, dtype=int64)
 ```

-Looks like we have some rare but very large predictions, this is in line
+Looks like we have some rare but very large predictions, and this is in line
 with our earlier concern: when using the exponential transformation,
-numerical stability can be a potential problem.
-But luckily through
+numerical stability can be a potential problem, which, luckily, by
-rescaling the data we have avoided that.
-But we'll clip the
+rescaling the data we have been able to avoid.

+To get a good sense of how the bulk of the data behaves,  we'll clip the
 visualisation of the prediction for the outcome variable.

 ```python